stratisproject/lss-ejector/docs/README.md

 ### Step 12

-Hover over your Setup to show the listed options.
-Click the below button to **Add** an additional service
+Click on the Stratis logo within the Setup1 box to show the listed options.
+Click the lower right button (square with diagonal arrow) to **Add** an additional service

 ![Step Image](images/image10.png)

 ### Step 13

-Click the **Expand** button on the right-hand side of the screen to reveal the additional configurable services
+Click the **Expand** button on the right-hand edge of the screen to reveal the additional configurable services

 ![Step Image](images/image36.png)

 ### Step 14

-Select **LssEjector** from this list and press the **Create** button
+Select **LssEjector** from this list

 ![Step Image](images/image2.png)